ghc/ghc/docs/users_guide/glasgow_exts.rst

 In general, as discussed in :ref:`instance-resolution`, *GHC requires that it be unambiguous which instance declaration should be used to resolve a type-class constraint*.
-GHC also provides a way to to loosen the instance resolution, by allowing more than one instance to match, *provided there is a most specific one*.
+GHC also provides a way to loosen the instance resolution, by allowing more than one instance to match, *provided there is a most specific one*.
 Moreover, it can be loosened further, by allowing more than one instance to match irrespective of